ShawnMilo/suchen/README.rst

 Like ack-grep, an advantage over basic grep is that you can search only within files with specific extensions.
 All searches are recursive.

+``suchen`` should run faster on multi-core machines because it checks files concurrently.

 Basic usage::

     # Find pattern "foo" in all files, starting in the current dir.